 - Brain fog and poor focus

-- Fat storage → Weight gain (especially belly fat)
+- Insulin resistance → Weight gain (especially belly fat)

 - Inflammation → Heart disease, aging